Facing

 must chase a lion with rattle bells and make him upset.
 This

-chasing method forces a lion to develop anger and face the hunter.
+chasing game irritated, angered, and forced a lion to face the hunters.

 Recommended